-- (ii) The order for the Lifesaver Relay is the surf boat first, and then the swim, board and ski with the beach sprint section conducted last. - (iii) For the Ocean M Race the order shall be swim, board and ski. - (iv) For the Ocean M Lifesaver Relay Race the order shall be run, swim, board and ski. - v) For the Surf Board Rescue Race the order shall be swim, board. - (d) Conditions of racing of each leg are as required for the individual conditions of that discipline with differences as detailed in this section. - (e) A member is permitted to compete on a ski in an Open Ironman/Ironwoman event and in a surf boat leg of the Lifesaver Relay when they are in the U17 age category (i.e. upon reaching 15 years of age as at 30 September in a competition year). - (f) Starting Positions Iron Person competitors must commence craft legs from the correctly allotted beach positions.
-The starting positions are reversed for the board and ski legs.
-For example, in a 16 competitor race in which a competitor has drawn position 1; the competitor commences the initial craft leg from position 1, but commences the other craft leg from position 16. - (g) The use of SLSA Surf Boards in relation to age groups is detailed in Appendix A of Section 6 of this Manual.
+- (ii) The order for the Lifesaver Relay is the surf boat first, and then the swim, board and ski with the beach sprint section conducted last. - (iii) For the Ocean M Race the order shall be swim, board and ski. - (iv) For the Ocean M Lifesaver Relay Race the order shall be run, swim, board, and ski. - v) For the Surf Board Rescue Race the order shall be swim, board. - (d) Conditions of racing of each leg are as required for the individual conditions of that discipline with differences as detailed in this Section. - (e) A member is permitted to compete on a ski in an Open Ironman/Ironwoman event and in a surf boat leg of the Lifesaver Relay when they are in the U17 age category (i.e., upon reaching 15 years of age as at 30 September in a competition year).